LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 and denote its dual by $\mathcal{S}'(\mathbb{T}^d\to\mathbb{C}^m).$ Note that, as the domain is bounded, multiplication by polynomials to ensure rapid decrease is redundant.
-By defining as is natural the Fourier series of a periodic distribution $w$ by the sequence (which can be shown to be of polynomial growth)
+By defining, as is natural, the Fourier series of a periodic distribution $w$ by the sequence (which can be shown to be of polynomial growth)